 Our senior figures include:

-Nigel is also a director and CEO of Diabetes Neuromathix Pty Ltd (DNx), the spin-off company dedicated to the commercialisation of the Neuromathix artificial pancreas software.
+Nigel is a director and CEO of Diabetes Neuromathix Pty Ltd (DNx), the spin-off company dedicated to the commercialisation of the Neuromathix artificial pancreas software.

 Professor Jenny Gunton is the main medical collaborator in Neuromathix's current development of prototype Artificial Pancreas software.